yufeng97/COMP90024-CCC-notes/README.md

 5. Wait for the magic to happen!

 ### past exam
 - > [sample Q3 A] The NeCTAR Research Cloud is based on the OpenStack technology.
-Describe the role and features of the following OpenStack components:
+Describe the role and features of the following **OpenStack components**:

     - Nova    [1] (one of below)
         - Manages the lifecycle of compute instances in an OpenStack environment
         - Responsibilities for virtual machines on demand, include spawning, scheduling and decommissioning